bitcoinhodler/glacier/docs/_docs/before-you-start/hardware.md

 are not truly random).
 Dice offer something closer to true randomness.

-Casino dice are created specifically to remove any potential dice bias (square corners, filled in pips, low manufacturing tolerance, etc.) That’s why casinos use them!
+Casino dice are created specifically to remove any potential dice bias (square corners, filled in pips, low manufacturing tolerance, etc.) That's why casinos use them!

 TerraSlate paper is extremely rugged, but you might also consider laminating the paper for additional protection.
-You’ll need a [thermal laminator](http://a.co/cZBN1YU){: target="_blank" ._} and [laminating pouches](http://a.co/ifISzje){: target="_blank" ._}.
+You'll need a [thermal laminator](http://a.co/cZBN1YU){: target="_blank" ._} and [laminating pouches](http://a.co/ifISzje){: target="_blank" ._}.